 However, if you want to be sure of a rain free day, consider planning two days at the site.
-Some of the most beautiful shots we have taken were during a December visit, when it’s slightly less busy.
+Some of the most beautiful Machu Picchu photographs we have taken were during a December visit, when it’s slightly less busy.
 Weigh up the pros & cons of adding an extra day to your itinerary in order to get the ‘perfect’ Machu pPicchu pictures.

-Sunrise over Machu Picchu
+Sunrise Over Machu Picchu

-Time of Day
+Time Of Day

 Patience is a virtue, especially at Machu Picchu.
 People come and go and eventually you can get a photo without the crowds, if that is what you are looking for.
-Keeping in mind that if you have allowed two days to shoot your photos it should be easier to be patient!
+Keeping in mind that if you have allowed two days to shoot your photos it should be easier to be patient.

-There is much beauty in the details….
+There is much beauty in the details!
 When photographing Machu Picchu look for the stones, close ups for different angles.

-#1 The Classic shot
+#1 The Classic Shot